A close look at the richest cricketers in the world

 – How much is Chris Gayle’s net worth?

-Reports suggest that Chris Gayle, in 2023, has an estimated net worth of USD 45 million (INR 375 crores).
+Reports suggest that Chris Gayle, in 2023, has an estimated net worth of USD 45 million.

 Hero Image: Courtesy Instagram/@Sachin Tendulkar and Instagram/@Virat Kohli; Featured Image: Courtesy Instagram/@Virat Kohli